bilyv/runi-outdated/README.md

      - `status`: Initially 'pending'
      - `performed_by`: User who initiated the request

-2. **Approval Phase**:
+3. **Approval Phase**:
-   - Pending deletion requests appear in the "Stock Adjustment" view
+   - Pending edit and deletion requests appear in the "Stock Adjustment" view
    - Managers can either:
-     - **Approve**: Permanently deletes the product and updates the stock movement status to 'completed'
+     - **Approve**: Applies the changes to the actual product (for edits) or permanently deletes the product (for deletions)
-     - **Reject**: Cancels the deletion request, keeping the product and updating the stock movement status to 'rejected'
+     - **Reject**: Cancels the request, keeping the product unchanged

 #### Sales Table Structure